josueeek/worksapce-laravel-php74fpmapline-docker-k8s/readme.md

 docker login
 ```

 Next step is to tag and label the image before pushing it to the Docker Hub repostory.
 I'm using my own credentials here, so if you want to use your own credentals change the pietheinstrengholt username.
-The laravel-on-k8s is repository name. v1 is the tag name.
+The laravel-on is repository name. v1 is the tag name.

 ```
 docker tag laravel-on-k8s:v1 docker.io/pietheinstrengholt/laravel-on-k8s:v1